w3c/window-management/EXPLAINER.md

   readonly attribute FrozenArray<ScreenAdvanced> screens;

   // NEW: A reference to the current screen with additional info.
+  // NOTE: This is intentionally not [SameObject] so that currentScreen
-  [SameObject] readonly attribute ScreenAdvanced currentScreen;
+  // can be a member of screens. readonly attribute ScreenAdvanced currentScreen;

-  // NEW: An event fired when a screen is added or removed from 'screens'.
+  // NEW: Change event fired when the set of screens changes.
-  // NOTE: Does not fire on changes to attributes of individual Screens. attribute EventHandler onchange;
+  // NOTE: Does not fire on changes to attributes of individual Screens. attribute EventHandler onscreenschange;

+  // NEW: Change event fired when any attribute on the currentScreen changes,
+  // including when the window is moved to another screen. attribute EventHandler oncurrentscreenchange;
 };

 // NEW: Interface inherits Screen and exposes additional information.